 How to Book the Holywell Music Room

-Please contact the Oxford University Faculty of Music to book during the university term times.
+Members of the Oxford University Faculty of Music can book directly through the Faculty website.

 Costs and Charges

 Wadham College and the Oxford Faculty of Music operate independently so please note that booking processes and prices may differ.

 Wadham Holywell Music Room hire charges in 2021: